d142857/d142857.github.io/README.md

-wirehead's mission is to create an exoclaustrum
+wirehead's mission is to make paper cranes fly